|

 don't handle ethics or infrastructure issues like this so if I did decide to

-go through with that, it was a pretty dim prospect.
+bother with that, any notable effect was a pretty dim prospect.

 But perhaps I could appeal directly to my main PCP once he was back in the